 - Measuring spoons: It's important to measure out the exact amount of each spice to ensure the blend doesn't turn out too sweet or spicy.

 Lebanese Seven Spice Uses

-Seven spices is used in many Lebanese recipes from chicken shish tawook to stews and even baked kibbeh bil sanieh.
-I also often add a bit of olive oil to it and use it as a rub when baking fish or grilling meat.
-Sometimes I like to use it in homemade tomato sauces because of its incredible flavor.
+Use this Middle Eastern spice blend in Lebanese recipes from chicken shish tawook to fasolia lima bean stew and even baked kibbeh bil sanieh.
+I also often add a bit of olive oil to it and use it as a spice rub for baked fish or grilled meat dishes.
+Sometimes I use it in homemade tomato sauce because of its incredible flavor.

-My teta sprinkles a little in salad dressings and adds a teaspoon to every meat mince she ever makes.
-She uses it when making stuffed zucchini (kousa mahshi), soups, and tabbouleh.
-I also always taste this blend in the stuffing of her famous sambousek.
+My teta sprinkles a little in salad dressings and adds a teaspoon to every ground beef recipe she makes.
+She uses it when making stuffed zucchini (kousa mahshi), soups, and in the stuffing of her famous sambousek.